ALDI Logo

 Aldi Logo 2006

-The company slightly changed the design of the logo.
+The company slightly changed the logo’s design.
 The inner blue rectangle became narrower.
 Therefore, the letters have become narrower and more compact.
 Their reading was called clearer by specialists, especially when reducing the emblem for use on the website.

-The graphic image also has changed slightly.
+The graphic image has also changed slightly.
 Although the color scheme has remained the same, the lines have become thinner.
-Now the left side of the letter “A” went not from the bottom left corner of the frame to the opposite, but from ¾ of the bottom side of the rectangle to the middle of the top.
+Now the left side of the letter “A” did not go from the bottom left corner of the frame to the opposite, but from ¾ of the bottom side of the rectangle to the middle of the top.

-The biggest change in this version was the change in the tone of the orange and red.
-Frames became a little wider, but in order not to overload the overall look, the developers lightened the colors.
+The biggest change in this version was the shift in the tones of orange and red.
+Frames became a little wider, but to avoid overloading the overall look, the developers lightened the colors.
 This made the logo look lighter, softer.

 2017 – today